European Hedgehog Behaviour – Chin & Genital wiping

 Chin wiping

 In March 2020, a hedgehog started visiting our garden that displayed some behaviour I'd not come across before.
-This individual is a male and highly sexually charged given how he relentlessly circles a couple of the females, fights with other (presumed) males and appears to engage in what appears to be “penis wiping” (see below).
+This individual was a male and highly sexually charged given how he relentlessly circled a couple of the females, fought with other (presumed) males and engaged in what appears to be "penis wiping" (see below).

 On one of the trailcam videos, while walking around the patio, he would periodically stoop and wipe his chin along the ground.
 In this first video, the hedgehog did this having just eaten part of a dog biscuit put out on the patio for visiting foxes.
-In a second one, he did it after having finished drinking from a pot on the patio.
+In a second one, he did it after having finished drinking.
 Consequently, my initial assumption was that the behaviour was intended to remove crumbs, water or saliva from his mouth as hogs have been observed doing after consuming slugs (i.e., wiping the mucus off their chin).
-Subsequently, however, he was observed doing this whether he had just eaten or not.
+Subsequently, however, he was observed doing this whether he had just eaten/drank or not.
 Similarly, other hedgehogs drank from the bowl and ate off the patio without rubbing.

-The wiping is often preceded by sniffing of the patio first and seems a determined behaviour.
-Initially, I had considered this may be the hedgehog simply scratching an itch, but it seems quite localised behaviour and (like most hogs) it scratches a lot during its wanderings; I've seen it scratch its chin with its hind foot, which is what I would consider a more typical method of dealing with an itch.
-He will also go for protracted periods without obviously wiping his chin.
-He sometimes does this in the presence of a female but equally spent the best part of an hour circling a female on the patio without obviously wiping his chin.
+The wiping was often preceded by sniffing of the patio first and seemed a determined behaviour.
+Initially, I had considered that, if not clearing food/water, this may be the hedgehog simply scratching an itch, but it seems quite localised behaviour and (like most hogs) it scratched a lot during its wanderings.
+On several occasions it scratch its chin with its hind foot, which is what I would consider a more typical method of dealing with an itch.
+He would also go for protracted periods without obviously wiping his chin.
+He sometimes did this in the presence of a female but equally spent the best part of an hour circling a female on the patio without obviously wiping his chin.

 One night in early April, there were two courting couples on opposite ends of the patio simultaneously and both males were observed to wipe their chins at least once.
-Between the first capture in early March and the end of May, we have observed this behaviour 73 times in at least seven different hedgehogs, mostly in males (although these are more frequent visitors) but also in a female who has done it on most nights.
-Interestingly, the female often appears to angle her head to the (left) side, wiping the side and corner of her mouth/face more than her chin.
+Between the first capture in early March and the end of May, we had observed this behaviour 73 times in at least seven different hedgehogs; mostly males (although these are more frequent visitors) but also in a female who has done it on most nights.
+Interestingly, the female often appeared to angle her head to the (left) side, wiping the side and corner of her mouth/face more than her chin.
+This has varied significantly over the years, perhaps suggesting the behaviour is heavily individual, with only 11 instances recorded during the whole of 2023, for example.
 Similar behaviour was captured by Cambridgeshire-based Hedgehog Champion Carole Barber in May 2020.

 Posting the first face-wiping video on social media yielded some interesting responses.
 Jayne Morgan of the Happy Hedgehog Rescue told me she has seen the behaviour a handful of times in wild and rehabilitated hogs, including one hoglet only a couple of weeks old, while Vale Wildlife Hospital founder Caroline Gould had never witnessed it in the thousands of hedgehogs that have passed through their doors.
+Another hedgehog rescue confidently noted that this was a hedgehog trying to remove food stuck in its mouth.
 Veteran hedgehog researcher Nigel Reeve also told me he has never noticed this behaviour and neither, apparently, has Hugh Warwick when approached by Hedgehog Street about it.
-Six other respondents said they had observed this behaviour in one or more of their visiting hedgehogs, though, and three subsequently provided video clips of the face wiping, which follows the same pattern as that observed in our garden.
-One of the clips was from Surrey, another from Hampshire and the third from Aberdeen, with the three other reports coming from Berkshire and Norwich.
+Six other respondents said they had observed this behaviour in one or more of their visiting hedgehogs, though, and three subsequently provided video clips of the face wiping, which followed the same pattern as that observed in our garden.
+One of the clips was from Surrey, another from Hampshire, and the third from Aberdeen, with the three other reports coming from Berkshire and Norwich.
 Shortly afterwards, three readers got in touch describing the same behaviour, including one in Cambridgeshire.
-At the time of writing (October 2020), I've had 20 reports of this behaviour from around the UK.
+At the time of writing (October 2025), I've had nearly 30 reports of this behaviour from around the UK.

-On first inspection, this behaviour has all the hallmarks of scent marking and it is common to see other mammals (rabbits, squirrels, foxes, etc.) rub their chins on objects to leave their scent behind.
-While hedgehogs have well developed multi-lobed sebaceous glands in the corners of their mouths, however, they do not, as far as we know, have any specialised submandibular glands that open onto the underside of the chin.
-That said, in his book Hedgehogs, Nigel Reeve notes that “the hairy part of the skin, the circumanal region and the soles of the feet are well-supplied by sweat glands, creating the potential for the laying of general body-odour trails”; the chin and underside are hairy parts of the skin and, as such, chin wiping could be a method of laying this scent.
+On first inspection, this behaviour has all the hallmarks of scent marking and it's common to see other mammals (rabbits, squirrels, foxes, etc.) rub their chins on objects to leave their scent behind.
+While hedgehogs have well developed multi-lobed sebaceous glands in the corners of their mouths, as far as we know they do not have any specialised submandibular glands that open onto the underside of the chin.
+That said, in his book Hedgehogs, Nigel Reeve notes that "the hairy part of the skin, the circumanal region and the soles of the feet are well-supplied by sweat glands, creating the potential for the laying of general body-odour trails"; the chin and underside are hairy parts of the skin and, as such, chin wiping could be a method of laying this scent.

 In August 2019, there was a thread on this subject on the Hedgehog Street forums and several people reported visiting hogs wiping their chins on their patios.
 (I presume, as in my case, the fact that they're observed on the patio is largely coincidental, as this is where most people put out food and watch their hogs.)
 Two observers on this thread commented that they've noted this wiping behaviour either in the presence of a female or having apparently caught the scent of a female that passed by recently.
 One particularly interesting observation was that the wiping coincided with the presence of a female near a food bowl; the intriguing implication appears to be that the wiping individual may be leaving his 'message' in an area to which he knows females will be attracted.